relrod/etherpad-example/README.md

     rhc app cartridge add -a etherpad -c mongodb-2.0

-Add this upstream Wordpress repo
+Add this upstream Etherpad repo

     cd etherpad
     git remote add upstream -m master git://github.com/wshearn/etherpad-example.git git pull -s recursive -X theirs upstream master
-    # note that the git pull above can be used later to pull updates to Wordpress
+    # note that the git pull above can be used later to pull updates to Etherpad

 Then push the repo upstream